Scribbd/Scribbd/README.md

 # Coen Meulenkamp (Scribbd)

 Cloud Engineer specialized in @AWS, re/START educator.
 Automation fanatic.
 Abstraction-aholic.
-Dipping my toes in Open-Source.

-By daytime I instruct those who wish to seek a change in their career to be Cloud Engineers.
-By night-time I love to game, work on personal projects, and learn new skills.
+I currently work for @KNMI as a cloud engineer.
+My tasks include:
+- Developing the landing zone of the KNMI in the AWS Cloud.
+- Educating my colleagues about cloud development in our complex and growing multi-cloud landscape.
+- Assisting architects in providing the possibilities and solutions within our cloud environment.

 <!--
 ## 🛤️ My Current Projects: